 If you visit Mani Bhavan, the museum that was once Mahatma Ghandhi's center of operations, you'll have once again walked in the footstepls of MLK Jr.

 Mahatma Gandhi's crusade of nonviolent resistance to liberate India from British rule deeply influenced King.

 In February and March of 1959, King embarked on a five-week tour of India to learn more about the movement that inspired him.
 In Delhi, he met with Prime Minister Pandit Jawaharlal Nehru, among others.
 He talked with students at New Delhi University.

 Eventually he made his way to Calcutta (now called Kolkata), India's intellectual center.
-Today, you can walk Martin Luther King Sarani, a street named for him in the heart of the city not far from the Victoria Memorial.
+Martin Luther King Sarani, a street named for him in the heart of the city not far from the Victoria Memorial.

-If you're simply not able to make it to any of these places in person, trace the journeys of King online at Stanford University's extensive King Institute.
+If you're simply not able to make it to any of these places in person this year, trace the journeys of King online at Stanford University's extensive King Institute.
 It's a deep dive into his life, yet easy to navigate.